hasura/agentic-data-access-benchmark/README.md

 [^20]: Yu et al. (2018).
 Spider: A Large-Scale Human-Labeled Dataset for Complex and Cross-Domain Semantic Parsing and Text-to-SQL Task
 [^21]: Wang et al. (2023).
 Semantic Parsing in Enterprise: Current Status and Future Directions
 [^22]: Li et al. (2023).
 Complex Query Construction for Modern Database Question Answering Systems
-[^23]: FRAMES: Fact, Fetch, and Reason: A Unified Evaluation of Retrieval-Augmented Generation
 [^24]: MultiHop-RAG: Benchmarking Retrieval-Augmented Generation for Multi-Hop Queries
 [^25]: Toolformer: Language Models Can Teach Themselves to Use Tools
 [^26]: ToolQA: A Dataset for LLM Question Answering with External Tools
 [^27]: API-Bank: A Comprehensive Benchmark for Tool-Augmented LLMs
 [^28]: ACUTE-EVAL: Improved Dialogue Evaluation with Optimized Questions and Multi-turn Comparisons
 [^29]: Augmented Language Models: a Survey https://arxiv.org/pdf/2302.07842
+[^30]: ReAct: Synergizing Reasoning and Acting in Language Models
+[^31]: HotpotQA: A Dataset for Diverse, Explainable Multi-hop Question Answering
+[^32]: GAIA: A Benchmark for General AI Assistants
+[^33]: Retrieval-Augmented Generation for AI-Generated Content: A Survey